Linus8D/Java-HTML5-API/README.md

 # Java-HTML5-API
 An API (application programming interface) for creating HTML documents using Java that can be used for creating static websites.

-## Example - Hello, world!
+## Example - Hello World!
-The following example illustrates how to create a HTML document at the working directory that prints _Hello, world!_ in the browser.
+The Hello World example demonstrates how to create a HTML file at a given local directory and how to extend the HtmlTag class.

 ```java